DavidBlaj/react-social-club/README.md

     Next i create queryKeys so i can safely keep all keys in one place and avoid misspelling.
     Error: There was an issue with the getFilePreview method from the api.
 I made async by mistake and that caused my
            form to automatically submit when I pressed on Select file or drag and drop.

+11. Start designing Home page

+    - I want at first to fetch the posts.
+I add a new method inside queriesAndMutations called: useGetRecentPostsMutation
+    - I then create a PostCard component to recursively and nicely display all posts.
+        - When displaying the creation date of the post, I have to add some functionality inside utils.ts
+        - I then create a new component that is going to be displayed inside PostCard called PostStats.
+It is going to show the likes and save.
+        - For now I designed the cards and in the next commit I will start implementing the required functionality.